nrfconnect/sdk-nrf/samples/dect/dect_phy/dect_shell/README.rst

       -----------------------------------------------------------------------------
       RX DONE.

-* PT/client side: As an alternative to the previous command, and if you don't know in which channel beacon is running, you can scan all channels in a set band:
+* PT/client side - As an alternative to the previous command, and if you do not know in which channel the beacon is running, you can scan all channels in a set band:

   .. code-block:: console

       desh:~$ dect mac beacon_scan -c 0

-* PT/client side: See that scanned beacon can be found from neighbor list:
+* PT/client side - Check that the scanned beacon is found from neighbor list:

   .. code-block:: console